andrewt3000/MachineLearning/cnn4Images.md

 ### Image applications
 Object classification - identifying an object in an image.
 Localization - drawing a bounding box around an object.
 One or fixed number of objects.
-Detection - drawing a bounding box around an unlimited number of objects.
+Object detection - drawing a bounding box around an unlimited number of objects.
 Semantic segmentation - Label every pixel between classes.
 Don’t distinguish between different instances.
 Instance segmentation - Segment between different instances of objects.
 Image cpationing - describing the objects in an image.